 If creating a peer-to-peer space seems like a viable option for your brand, just make sure it doesn’t become a customer support group.

-“Anytime someone complains about something, we’ll reach out with our support email and encourage them to get in touch,” he explained.
+“Anytime someone complains about something, we’ll reach out with our support email and encourage them to get in touch,” Danny shared.
 “But for basic questions, the group is wonderful.”